mouteee/jsrip/README.md

 Use `jsrip` **only on systems you have permission to test**.
 The author and contributors assume **no responsibility** for misuse or damage.

+---

+## 🙏 Acknowledgments

+This project uses and builds upon the excellent **[Secrets Patterns DB](https://github.com/mazen160/secrets-patterns-db)** by [@mazen160](https://github.com/mazen160),
+which provides a comprehensive collection of regular expressions for detecting secrets and API keys.
+Huge thanks to his work for helping improve the accuracy of secret detection in `jsrip`.